-A warm-temperate and tropical family of ~70 genera and ~1,300 species of trees, shrubs, erect or trailing subshrubs or herbs with perennial underground structures, or woody to herbaceous vines, predominantly neotropical but with some genera in Africa, Madagascar, southeast Asia, eastern Australia, New Guinea, and parts of Oceania.
-Climbers are represented in the Neotropics by 33 genera and ~600 species that occur in diverse habitats, except at highest elevations.
+A warm-temperate and tropical family of ca. 70 genera and ca. 1300 species of trees, shrubs, erect or trailing subshrubs or herbs with perennial underground structures, or woody to herbaceous, vines, predominantly neotropical but with some genera in Africa, Madagascar, southeast Asia, eastern Australia, New Guinea, and parts of Oceania.
+Vines are represented in the Neotropics by 33 genera and ca. 600 species that occur in diverse habitats, except at highest elevations.